|

 Star Spangled Banner” during the Civil War [sic]

 .
-[The War of 1812 – S. K. Smith]
+[The War of 1812 – S. K. Smith] Another time we

 had a picnic in the nearest mountain to Baltimore.